-On this day in 1888, one of the worst blizzards in American history strikes the Northeast, killing more than 400 people and dumping as much as 55 inches of snow in some areas.
+On March 11, 1888, one of the worst blizzards in American history strikes the Northeast, killing more than 400 people and dumping as much as 55 inches of snow in some areas.
 New York City ground to a near halt in the face of massive snow drifts and powerful winds from the storm.
 At the time, approximately one in every four Americans lived in the area between Washington D.C. and Maine, the area affected by the Great Blizzard of 1888.

 On March 10, temperatures in the Northeast hovered in the mid-50s.
 But on March 11, cold Arctic air from Canada collided with Gulf air from the south and temperatures plunged.
 Rain turned to snow and winds reached hurricane-strength levels.
 By midnight on March 11, gusts were recorded at 85 miles per hour in New York City.
 Along with heavy snow, there was a complete whiteout in the city when the residents awoke the next morning.